-Program Times: 10 a.m. – 12 p.m. or 1 p.m. – 3 p.m.
+Program Times: Mornings from 10:00 a.m. – 12:00 p.m. and afternoon from 1:00 p.m. – 3:00 p.m.

-Group Size: up to 50 campers
+Group Size: Minimum of 10 campers, maximum of 50 campers

-Programs offered June 1 – August 20
+Programs offered June 1 – August 3

 Campers will explore the estuary at Burt Reynolds Park by wading in coastal waters utilizing scientific collection techniques to gather live aquatic animals.
 Campers will also learn about mangroves, food chains, and the Loxahatchee River’s unique and special ecosystem.

 *** Campers get wet and MUST wear protective water shoes that are closed toe, closed heel (no flip flops).
 Only offered on limited days; subject to tides.